atishay/vscode-allautocomplete/README.md

 Upon restoring Visual Studio, the documents that have never been opened do not appear in autocomplete. ([VSCode Issue#15178](https://github.com/Microsoft/vscode/issues/15178))

 Click on open tabs to enable them in the document.
-Alternatively, you can use the Cmd+P menu and select "Cycle Open Editors".
-You can enable this to be done on launch with "AllAutocomplete.cycleOpenDocumentsOnLaunch".
+Alternatively, you can use the Cmd+P menu and select `Cycle Open Editors`.
+You can enable this to be done on launch with `AllAutocomplete.cycleOpenDocumentsOnLaunch`.

 ## Performance Impact
 * When using real-time mode by setting `AllAutocomplete.showCurrentDocument` = `true`, the plugin tries to update the index on each addition/deletion.